jeff-wise/do/README.md

 language and tools you are using whether it is enterprise OOP or client-side javascript (or better understand how they have already been adapted, because they definitely have).
-Of course, this library is intended for use in Kotlin, but even within Kotlin it will be up to you when and how to use *Do*.
+Of course, this library is intended for use in Kotlin, but even within Kotlin it will be up to you exactly when and how to use *Do*.

 In an ideal world, we would write our programs very simply.
 We only need three things<sup>1</sup>: